Gauss Newton method for solving variational problems of PDEs with neural network discretizaitons: Introduction

-Neural network discretization of PDEs involves parameterizing a set of functions that are used to solve the PDEs.
-There are three main approaches to solving the numerical solutions: the first approach, introduced in the deep Ritz method \cite{weinan2018deep}, minimizes the variational energy; the second approach, widely used in physics-informed neural networks (PINNs) \cite{raissi2019physics}, minimizes the L2 residual of PDEs and boundary conditions; and the third approach involves solving the discretized system of nonlinear equations \cite{chen2022randomized}.
 Researchers have made efforts to bound the errors associated with these approaches.
 For instance, studies have shown that gradient descent applied to a wide enough network can reach a global minimum \cite{allen2019convergence, arora2019fine,zou2020gradient}.
 The convergence of stochastic gradient descent (SGD) and Adam optimizer \cite{kingma2014adam} has also been analyzed in Fourier space, revealing that the error converges more rapidly in the lowest frequency modes.
 This observation is known as the frequency principle or spectral bias of neural network training \cite{rahaman2019spectral}.
 Furthermore, a novel greedy training algorithm has been devised for shallow neural networks in order to numerically determine their theoretical convergence rate \cite{siegel2023greedy}.

 In practice, Adam or SGD are commonly used to solve the resulting optimization problems in both variational and L2-minimization approaches.
 Additionally, randomized Newton's method has been developed to achieve faster local convergence by solving the system of nonlinear equations \cite{chen2022randomized}.
-Gauss-Newton method has also been employed to speed up the computation of the L2-minimization approach \cite{cai2019gram}.
+Gauss-Newton method has also been employed to speed up the computation of the L2-minimization approach \cite{cai2019gram,muller2023achieving}.
 However, these training algorithms cannot be directly applied to the variational form of the problem.
 In this paper, we will develop a Gauss-Newton method for the variational form and provide a convergence analysis for this proposed method.

 The remaining sections of the paper are organized as follows: In Section \ref{basic-section}, we introduce the problem setup and discuss the class of elliptic PDEs we will be solving.
 Section \ref{GNM} provides an overview of Gauss-Newton methods for solving PDEs in both variational and L2-minimization forms.
 The property of local minimizes, namely, semi-regular zeros of the vanishing gradient, is discussed in Section \ref{sec:semiregular}.
 In Section \ref{sec:con}, we present a comprehensive analysis of the convergence properties of the Gauss-Newton method for the variational form, as well as its variant, the random Gauss-Newton method.
 Several numerical examples are presented in Section \ref{sec:num} to illustrate the efficiency of the proposed Gauss-Newton method.
 Finally, in Section \ref{con}, we conclude the paper, by summarizing the key findings and discussing potential avenues for future research.